dssg/hitchhikers-guide/tech-tutorials/softwaresetup/README.md

 - continuous testing tools
 - your version control workflow.

-Today, we're _not_ doing that.
+Today, we're **not** doing that.
 We're making sure that everybody has some basic tools they will need for the tutorials and the beginning of the fellowship, and that you can log into the server and database.

 ### Format

-We'll do this workshop-style: Work through the prerequisites below, making sure that your software works.
-If you're done with one step, help the people around you.
-The tech mentors will hover around and help, too.
+Work through the prerequisites below, making sure that all the software you installed works.

+Affix three kinds of post-it notes to your laptop:
+- one with your operating system, e.g. 'Ubuntu 14.04'
+- if you get an app working (e.g. ssh), write its name on a **green** post-it and stick it to your screen
+- if you tried - but the app failed - write its name on a **red** post-it

+If you're stuck with a step, ask a person with a corresponding green post-it (and preferrably your operating system) for help.

+The tech mentors will hover around and help with red stickers.

+You will need a few credentials for training accounts.
+We'll post them up front.

+**Important**: The notes below aren't self-explanatory and will not cover all (or even the majority) of errors you might encounter.
+Make good use of the people in the room!

 Let's get this over with!

 ## Package Manager

 A package manager will make your life easier.
 - on Mac, install [Brew](http://brew.sh/)
-- on Linux, you're probably good
+- on Linux, you probably already have yum or apt
 - on Windows, you could install [Cygwin](https://www.cygwin.com/) to provide a lot of Linux-style functionality; ask Windows users around you for their preferred way to manage packages

 ## Git and GitHub Account